Telefonica/accessibility-catalog/app/src/main/java/com/telefonica/apps/accessibility_catalog/view/screens/implementations/views/toggleables/README.md

-XML view implementation showing the use of custom toggleable views with suitable accessibility configuration.
+XML View implementation showing the use of custom toggleable Views with suitable accessibility configuration.

 You can start exploring the implementation from the [ToggleablesView](ToggleablesView.kt).